espocrm/documentation/docs/extensions/export-import/export-import-usage.md

 A list of Entity Type.
 If omitted, then all entity types are applied.
 Example: `--entity-list="ENTITY_TYPE1, ENTITY_TYPE2"`

 **Note:**
+- For advanced users only.
 - The defined list will be exported / imported only with data of `Many-to-One`, `One-to-One Right`, `Children-to-Parent` relationships.
-- In order to export / import data with `Many-to-Many`, `One-to-Many`, `One-to-One Left`, `Parent-to-Children` relationships, they should be defined in the list additionally.
+- The `Many-to-Many`, `One-to-Many`, `One-to-One Left`, `Parent-to-Children` relationships for related entities should be defined in the list additionally.

 Supported values: